 What Every Flower, Frog, and Fox is Born With

 This is entirely natural and ordinary, but it is also utterly astounding and miraculous, even mystical.
-The common-but-misguided Western philosophical impulse to try to explain this reductionistically in terms of genetics misses the most essential point.
+The common-but-misguided contemporary Western philosophical impulse to try to explain this reductionistically in terms of genetics misses the most essential point.
 Genetics might be one piece of how this knowledge is transmitted (part of the “mechanism”), but the method of transmission is categorically and conceptually distinct from what is transmitted, and the unfathomable mystery remains that this knowledge and know-how exist and are transmitted at all.

 Uniqueness and Differentiation

 Some people assume that individual members of other species do not have unique gifts or destinies, that whatever uniqueness there is exists on the species level, not the individual level.
-One flower or frog or fox, they might say, has exactly the same ecological place, niche, role, or function as any other individual of their species, more or less.
+One flower or frog or fox, they might contend, has exactly the same ecological place, niche, role, or function as any other individual of their species, more or less.
 If so, why would it be any different for us?